-Domestic combustion equipment
+Activity data 1/5 - Domestic combustion equipment

 Wood combustion is the primary heating method in approximately a quarter of residential detached and most of recreational buildings, and the secondary method in almost all residential and recreational buildings.
 There are approximately 2.2 million small scale wood burning devices and, in addition, around 2 million sauna stoves in Finland (Tissari et al, 2008).
-Small scale combustion of wood has increased in the last decades to almost 80 PJ per year, and comprises about 35% of total primary heating energy in detached housing.

-The largest share of wood is combusted in masonry ovens, log boilers and sauna stoves (Figure 2.19).
+The largest share of wood is combusted in masonry ovens, log boilers and sauna stoves (Figure 2.22).
 Masonry heaters are energy efficient with high combustion rate, high heat storing capacity and low emissions, and are typically located centrally in the building to maximize the heat radiation.
 Log boilers and sauna stoves have lower energy efficiency and higher emissions.

-Figure 2.19.
+Figure 2.22.
 Residential wood use by combustion appliance type in Finland in 2010 (Paunu V. et al (2013)

 Masonry heaters are typically massive (1000 - 6000 kg) heat storing structures with an upright rebox.
-The exhaust gas flows to an upper combustion chamber, then down through the ducts and then to the chimney (Figure 2.20).
+The exhaust gas flows to an upper combustion chamber, then down through the ducts and then to the chimney (Figure 2.23).
 The large mass efficiently stores heat and releases it slowly (average rate of 1-3 kW) in a period ranging from 10 hours to two days.
 Most new detached houses in Finland are equipped with a masonry heater (Tissari 2008, Paunu 2012).
 The low emission rate is based on hot and closed surfaces of the firebox that support the completeness of combustion, and the good secondary combustion due to the secondary combustion chamber.
 The air intake is restricted and the operation temperature high, while particles emissions are composed of the vapourized ash elements of wood (Tissari et al 2008).

-Figure 2.20.
+Figure 2.23.
 Air flow in a masonry oven (Alakangas et al 2008)